-New works by the artist Kristbergur Pétursson will be displayed.
-Kristbergur has devoted himself for the most part to the painting from the beginning of the of the 1980’s.
+At this exhibition, new works by the artist Kristbergur Pétursson will be displayed.
+Kristbergur has devoted himself for the most part to the painting from the beginning of the of the 1980s.
 He came forward as a part of a wave of artists that are linked to the new painting, a powerful new take on the painting that challanged and broke traditions.

 It is appropriate that Kristbergur Ó. Pétursson‘s exhibition at Hafnarborg should follow on directly from a major retrospective of the work of Eiríkur Smith.
 While there is a considerable age difference between the two artists, they have much in common.
 Both have deep roots in the town of Hafnarfjörður, and both were vigorous participants in contemporary art during their formative years – Eiríkur as part of the abstract movement, Kristbergur among neoexpressionists and printmakers in the 1980s.
 And each of them, after changing course a number of times, ultimately marked out a path for himself outside the artistic mainstream, often focussing on the rugged lava landscape in and around their home town, Hafnarfjörður.